 Agassiz, Harrison Mills & Deroche Cemeteries Burial Index

-The Pretty Family Cemetery is located approximately 4 kilometers north of Highway 7 at 15500 Morris Valley Road.
-The earliest of the sixteen burials in the cemetery is for Charles himself in 1940.
-The most recent marker is 2012.
+The Pretty Family Cemetery was established in 1940 and is located approximately 4 kilometers north of Highway 7.
+The earliest of the sixteen burials in the cemetery is for the founder, Charles Fenn Pretty, in 1940.
+All the 20 burials are either family members or close associates.
+The most recent is Phillis Stenson (nee Lepine), daughter of Rowena Lepine (nee Pretty).
+The site is maintained by the Pretty family who gather annually for a cleaning bee.

 Sources: Wikipedia; Sasquatch Crossing Eco Lodge website